-Hot chocolate is a classic drink for the cold season.
+Hot chocolate is obviously one of the most classic drinks for the cold season.
 A drink of the Aztecs, also known as the nectar of the gods, it was originally not an overly sweet and refined drink like the preparations we’re used to.
 It consisted simply of water and cocoa and was served on special occasions.

 Print